astreum/whitepaper/README.md

 2. chain
 3. number
 4. previous block hash
+5. prover
-5. receipts hash
+6. receipts hash
-6. solar price
+7. solar price
-7. solar used
+8. solar used
-8. time
+9. time
-9. time output
+10. time output
 10. time proof
 11. transactions hash
 12. transactions proof
-13. validator
+13. verifier

 Receipts are the result from the application of a transactions, consisting of the solar used and status of the application.